sumin-Ma/GALAMOST/docs/_build/html/_sources/constraint-space_constraint.rst.txt

 Bounce back condition
 ---------------------

-.. py:class:: BounceBackConstrain(boost::shared_ptr<AllInfo> all_info, boost::shared_ptr<ParticleSet> group)
+.. py:class:: BounceBackConstrain(all_info, group)

-   initializes a bounce back wall object with a group of particles with system information and particle group.
+   The constructor of a bounce back wall object with a group of particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of charged particles.